-Ashtown Incident, POEM DEALING WITH THE ATTACK Mr Wm.
-J Cogan, who is well advanced in years, was seutenced by Mr Cooper, in the Dublin Police Court to three months' imprisonment for an offence against the D.O.R.A.
+POEM DEALING WITH THE ATTACK Mr Wm.
+J Cogan, who is well advanced in years, was seutenced by Mr Cooper, in the Dublin Police Court to three months' conded by Mr E. O"Toole, a- vote of symimprisonment for an offence against the pathy was passed with Mr James Cooney, D.O.R.A.
 Regulations by having in his possession documents likely to cause disaffection.
-He was further ordered to find bail that he would keep the peace for a period of six months, or in default go to prison for When Sergeant Kiernan had given his concluded.
+He was further ordered to find bail were appointed as representatives of the in the sum of £50 on his release from prison that he would keep the peace for a period of which the Rev T O'Donohue is chairman. of six months, or in default go to prison for It was announced that the new rates of another term of three months.
+Defendant (excitedly) He does not know.
+He is a d-- liar if he says he knows I have When Sergeant Kiernan had given his When the case for the prosecution had concluded.
 Mr Cooper asked defendant had Defendant: It is a matter of public and common knowledge that I have nothing whatever to do with the little shop at 183 Parnell street.
 I have never seen this famous document and I know nothing about it, no more than you do.
-If the police had exerasked a simple question, they would have got a simple answer, and there would have been none of this hubble-bubble going on "But I never saw this document, and what's more, it is such an abominable composition that I would have put it in the fire Sure, it is a wretched thing that the only redeeming feature about it is that it is set to the air of "The Snowy Breasted Pearl"one of the sweetest of our Irish airs.
+If the police had exerasked a simple question, they would have got a simple answer, and there would have been none of this hubble-bubble going on for the past week.
+"But I never saw this document, and what's more, it is such an abominable composition that I would have put it in the fire Sure, it is a wretched thing that the only redeeming feature about it is that it is set to the air of "The Snowy Breasted Pearl"one of the sweetest of our Irish airs.
 To put this composition to such an air is an out rage in itself, and if I was the author, you would be justified in sentencing me to be For the restoration of pastures that hanged, drawn and quartered (laughter).
 Mr Cooper held that the offence had been the most economical method will be proved, and sentenced the defendant as Defendant (leaving the dock)-Good day.

 The Liberty of the Press,

 English newspapers are still allowed to publish accounts of meetings of the comfarmers.
-Potassic superphosphate can be mittee of inquiry into Irish industries, alcan be distributed evenly by hand or tion circulating in Ireland, on Wednesday machine, and pastures should be brush or gave the names of the members of the comor tion circulating in Ireland, on Wednesday cent declared. chain harrowed after application and roll-mittee and the subject of their inquiry in Cork.
+Potassic superphosphate can be mittee of inquiry into Irish industries, although the meetings themselves have now shareholders having expressed satisfaction Irish Freedom So deep was this old emican be distributed evenly by hand or tion circulating in Ireland, on Wednesday machine, and pastures should be brush or gave the names of the members of the comor tion circulating in Ireland, on Wednesday cent declared. chain harrowed after application and roll-mittee and the subject of their inquiry in Cork.
 It takes pride in the fact that exclusive reports of the earlier proceeding of the committee appeared in that paper.
 Irish newspapers are still prohibited from publishing any such reports.
-Why is the pro- by the new body will be the election of our singer, and Mr. Philip Treacy, now of late Father Benson chose Thurles as the ture of their industry find food for serious hibition limited to newspapers printed in chairmen and vice-chairmen for the ensuthe country in one of his most famous Royal Commission on Agriculture.
-The to Irish newspapers, but the explanation Ireland?
-This discrimination is very unfair ing twelve months. draper's assistant, had a narrow shave.
-He novels.
-In addition to its being the significance of the fact must be borne in may be that the Government dare not treat an English newspaper as it treats the Ivish
+Why is the pro- by the new body will be the election of our singer, and Mr. Philip Treacy, now of Ireland?
+This discrimination is very unfair ing twelve months. an English newspaper as it treats the Ivish

 Education Bill.